ali-raza-tariq/scalacomputingassignment/README.md

 ```
 int bridgeLengths[] = {100,250,150};
 ```
-Provide the individual moving speeds of hikers at every bridge.
+Provide the individual moving speeds of new arriving hikers at every bridge.
 ```
 string hikers[] = {"100,50,20,10","2.5","25,15"};
 ```